NeuroTechX/studentclubs/pages/pages-root-folder/index.md

 #
 homepage: true
 ---
-# This page is deprecated
+# This Website is deprecated

 Please use <https://neurotechx.github.io/ntx-sc/#/>